Christian Li

 Christian Li (born 30 October 2007) is an Australian violinist.
-On 20 April 2018, at age 10, he became the youngest performer to win the Yehudi Menuhin International Competition for Young Violinists in the Junior Category.
+In 2018, at the age of ten, he became the youngest to win the Junior Category of the Yehudi Menuhin International Competition for Young Violinists.

 Biography

 Christian Li was born in Australia to Chinese parents.
 His mother, Katherine Liu, who is a first-generation immigrant from China, is an accountant.
-And his father, George Li, who is a second-generation Chinese born and raised in the United States, is an electrical engineer.
-He attended Scotch College in Hawthorn, Melbourne until early 2022.
+His father, George Li, a second-generation Chinese born and raised in the United States, is an electrical engineer.
+Christian Li attended Scotch College in Hawthorn, Melbourne until early 2022.
+He currently studies at the Yehudi Menuhin School.
 He began playing violin when he was 5 years old.
 As of 2020, he was studying music with Robin Wilson, head of violin at Australian National Academy of Music in Melbourne.

-In June 2013, when Li had been learning to playing the violin for 8 months, he appeared in a Chinese television commercial playing his violin, along with Jacky Cheung.
+In June 2013, when Li had been playing the violin for 8 months, he appeared in a Chinese television commercial playing his violin along with Jacky Cheung.

 In 2014, Li won first place in the Golden Beijing violin competition.
 In 2015, he placed first in the violin category of the Young Artist Semper Music International Competition in Italy.
 In 2018, he won the junior prize at the Yehudi Menuhin International Competition for Young Violinists, alongside Chloe Chua of Singapore.
 At age 10, he was the youngest winner in the history of the competition.
 In addition, he also won the Audience Prize and Composer Award in the Junior section.

 In 2016, he performed at Carnegie Hall as part of the American Protégé Showcase 10th Anniversary concert.
 He has performed with the Australian Brandenburg Orchestra, at the Gower Festival, the Harrogate International Festival, and the Cheltenham Music Festival.
-In 2019, he suffered a blood nose during a centre stage performance with the Melbourne Symphony Orchestra which did not stop him from finishing his performance without a break.
+In 2019, he suffered a nosebleed during a centre stage performance with the Melbourne Symphony Orchestra which did not stop him from finishing his performance without a break.

 In 2020 he signed with Decca Classics at the age of 12 and became the youngest musician to sign with the label; he released his first single the same year.
+In October 2025, he was loaned the 1699 "Crespi" violin by Stradivari.